 Incorporating Marital Settlement Agreements

 Divorce resolutions often contain a marital settlement agreement, or MSA for short.
 The MSA defines financial and other terms and conditions associated with your divorce settlement.
 The best divorce attorneys know that incorporating the MSA into your decree of divorce is critical.
 If the MSA is incorporated into the decree of divorce, then it’s a judgement and you can enforce it in family court if need be.
 It the MSA isn’t incorporated, then you need to file in civil court for breach of contract to get a judgement.
 This is because without incorporation the MSA is not a judgement, but instead it’s a contract.

 Contact a Las Vegas Divorce Assets and Debts Attorney

-The division of complicated Las Vegas divorce assets and debts is sophisticated business and not appropriate for the average attorney.
+The division of complicated divorce assets and debts is sophisticated business and not appropriate for the average divorce attorney.
 Divorce attorneys Jennifer V. Abrams and Vincent Mayo have the specialized experience required for the complex process of dividing marital assets and debts, including retirement accounts and pensions.
 Their wealth of experience is to your advantage.
-Both Las Vegas divorce attorneys provide no charge courtesy phone consultations to those needing legal counsel in the division of their marital estate.
+Both attorneys provide no charge courtesy phone consultations to those needing legal counsel in the division of their marital estate.
 Call our office at 702-222-4021 and one of them will personally speak with you.